ece362-purdue/proton-labs/lab2-interrupts/README.md

 ![RP2350 Core Layout](images/core-diagram.png)

-You don't have to worry too much about the nitty-gritty terminology right now, but you can still make out **four CPU cores** in the middle block that say ARM/RISC-V/ARM/RISC-V.  Note how they go through muxes/multiplexers (which **selects** one of the two cores in each pair) which connects the **instruction and data memories** (two key parts of your uploaded program) to only two of the cores.
+You don't have to worry too much about the nitty-gritty terminology right now, but you can still make out **four CPU cores** in the middle block that say ARM/RISC-V/ARM/RISC-V.  Note how they go through muxes/multiplexers (which **selects** one of the two cores in each pair) which connects the **instruction and data memories** (populated with data from your uploaded program) to only two of the cores.

 The "chosen" cores are connected to the "Split" muxes below the block, which either fetches program data from memory, or performs an operation on the GPIO pins via the single-cycle IO (SIO) peripheral, depending on what instruction is being executed by that CPU core.